Affordable

 The BFE test is performed to determine the resistance of the mask materials and components to bacterial penetration.

-Test specimen preparation – 5 test specimens of size 100 mm × 100 mm are required for testing.
-Test specimens should have all layers of the mask in the order in which they are placed in the finished mask.
-Before testing, each test specimen is held at (21 ± 5) °C and (85 ± 5) % relative humidity for a minimum period of 4 h to bring them into equilibrium with the atmosphere.
+• Before testing, each test specimen should be conditioned at (21 ± 5) °C and (85 ± 5) % relative humidity for at least 4 hours to bring them into equilibrium with the atmosphere.

-• This procedure is repeated for each test specimen and fresh plates are placed in cascade impactor.
+• This procedure is repeated for each test specimen, with fresh plates placed in the cascade impactor for each test.

-• After all test specimens are tested, a positive control (untreated mask material) and negative control test is performed.
+• After all test specimens are tested, a positive control (untreated mask material) and a negative control test are performed.

 This test assesses the breathability of mask materials, specifically evaluating whether wearers can breathe comfortably while wearing them.
-Breathability of mask is assessed by measuring the pressure differential (also called “pressure drop”) across two sides of a mask.
+The breathability of the mask is assessed by measuring the pressure difference (also called “pressure drop”) across two sides of a mask.

-Sample preparation – 5 test specimens of circular test areas of diameter 25 mm are required for testing.
-Test specimens should have all layers of the mask in the order in which they are placed in the finished mask.
-Before testing, each test specimen is held at (21 ± 5) °C and (85 ± 5) % relative humidity for a minimum period of 4 h to bring them into equilibrium with the atmosphere.
+• Before testing, each test specimen should be conditioned at (21 ± 5) °C and (85 ± 5) % relative humidity for a minimum of 4 hours to ensure they reach equilibrium with the atmosphere.

 Method for determination of Breathability (differential pressure)

-• The sample holder is sealed, and the differential manometer is calibrated to zero.
-The pump is started and airflow rate is adjusted to 8 l/min.
+• The sample holder is sealed and the differential manometer is calibrated to zero.
+The pump is started and the airflow rate is adjusted to 8 liters per minute (l/min).

 • The differential pressure is measured using a differential pressure manometer.

-The Microbial Cleanliness test helps to measure microbial contamination on the face mask.
+The microbial cleanliness test measures the microbial contamination on a face mask.

-Note – ISO 11737-1-2018 specifies requirements and efficacy criteria for sterility testing of product,components, and raw materials intended for use in the medical area.
+Note – ISO 11737-1-2018 specifies requirements and efficacy criteria for sterility testing of products, components and raw materials intended for use in the medical area.
 When tested according to EN ISO 11737-1:2018, the bioburden of the medical mask should be ≤ 30 CFU/g.

 Method for mask microbial cleanliness (Bioburden)

-• Other 100 ml aliquot of the same extraction liquid is filtered and resulting filtrate is plated on Sabouraud Dextrose agar (SDA) with chloramphenicol to enumerate fungal growth.
+• Another 100 ml aliquot of the extraction liquid is filtered and the filtrate is plated on Sabouraud Dextrose Agar (SDA) with chloramphenicol to enumerate fungal growth.

-• Number of colonies on TSA and SDA is used to determine the total bioburden of the mask.
+• The number of colonies on TSA and SDA plates is counted to determine the total bioburden of the mask.

 Biocompatibility test for medical face masks is performed to determine cytotoxic, allergic or sensitizing reactions of mask materials on the user’s skin.